-Co-founded with my photographer friend and mentor, Chef’s Insight profiles top chefs and reveals their creative process through photos, interviews, recipes, and video.
+Co-founded with my photographer friend and mentor Bob Hodson, Chef’s Insight profiles top chefs and reveals their creative process through photos, interviews, recipes, and video.

-My primary duties were design and web development, technically, though more often I tasked myself with whatever needed doing… backup photography, audio transcription, graphic production, content layout, copy editing, video production, marketing, partner management, sales, and event planning.
+My primary duties were design and web development, technically, though more often I tasked myself with whatever came up… backup photography, audio transcription, graphic production, content layout, copy editing, video production, marketing, partner management, sales, and event planning.

 The magic of each profile comes from the photography and credit for the layout goes to Masonry, though it took plenty of foresight and hands-on work to piece everything together for the 28 chefs we profiled.